Anti-Bribery for Sales · Module 1 of 2

 Lila Tran

 Good.
-That's the only thing standing between us and a real problem.
-Return them today, log the offer as declined, and we'll need to think about how this looked from the outside over the weekend.
+Return them today, log as declined.
+We need to think about how this looked from the outside.

 Portrait of Lila Tran, Compliance Manager